 A fragrance wardrobe is easier to understand when each scent direction has a purpose.
 This starter guide separates daily freshness, soft evening options, and seasonal accents so readers can compare by role.

-Future recommendations should describe scent family, format, strength, and occasion fit without promising wear time or universal appeal.
+Product guidance should describe scent family, format, strength, and occasion fit without promising wear time or universal appeal.

 Define the daily scent role first

-A daily fragrance placeholder may suit readers who want a fresh or easygoing scent direction for routine use.
+A daily fragrance may suit readers who want a fresh or easygoing scent direction for routine use.

 Copy can describe the intended role while leaving room for personal taste, climate, and setting.